AOEpeople/aoe_technology_radar/data/radar/2022-03-28/dgs.md

 ---

 DGS has proven to simplify the development of GraphQL server applications.
-Thus, we recommend a broader usage across AOE and decided to move the blip to "trial".
+Thus, we recommend a broader usage across DCX and decided to move the blip to "trial".